PySpice-org/PySpice/README.rst

 Also it is recommanded to have these Python modules:

  * |IPython|_
- * pip
+.. * pip
- * virtualenv
+.. * virtualenv

-For development, you will need in addition:
+To generate the documentation, you will need in addition:

  * |Sphinx|_
  * circuit_macros and a LaTeX environment